jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-NOTE: this is just example of ENTER to have this behavior it's better to create prompt as function.
+NOTE: this is just an example of `ENTER` to have this behavior it's better to create a prompt as a function.

-this will change the prompt with counter for each enter.
+this will change the prompt with a counter for each enter key.

-The order of mnemonics look like this CTRL+META+SHIFT+ALT and at the beginning is special modifier HOLD.
+The order of mnemonics looks like this CTRL+META+SHIFT+ALT and at the beginning is special modifier HOLD.
 The shortcut will be invoked when you hold the key.

 ### Asynchronous Commands

-If you have Async commands, which mean commands that execute later in time you should pause the terminal and resume it, after you've done processing.
+If you have Async commands, which mean commands that execute later in time you should pause the terminal and resume it after you've done processing.
 This will ensure
 that your command will be invoked properly (mostly because of one feature which is invoking commands from URL hash or using exec method, discussed later in this document).
-If you don't care about order of commands you don't need to pause the terminal.
+If you don't care about the order of commands you don't need to pause the terminal.

-To pause the terminal and don't accept input from user, you can use `pause()` method and to resume the state you can use `resume()` method.
+To pause the terminal and don't accept input from a user, you can use `pause()` method and to resume the state you can use `resume()` method.
 You can also return a promise
-from interpreter, but the resolved value will be printed on terminal, to avoid this you can resolve to undefined (or add empty then if you don't use Promise constructor).
+from the interpreter, but the resolved value will be printed on the terminal, to avoid this you can resolve to undefined (or add empty then if you don't use Promise constructor).

 ```javascript
 $('#terminal').terminal(function(command, term) {